Office of the United Nations High Commissioner for Human Rights

 UN Human Rights is associated with a number of other UN human rights entities.
-To illustrate, it serves as the secretariat for the United Nations Human Rights Council (UNHRC) and the Treaty Bodies.
-The UNHRC is a body of the UN that aims to promote the respect of human rights worldwide.
+To illustrate, it serves as the secretariat for the UN Human Rights Council (UNHRC) and the Treaty Bodies.
+The UNHRC is a body of the UN that aims to promote respect of human rights worldwide.
 It discusses thematic issues and in addition to its ordinary session, it has the ability to hold special sessions on serious human rights violations and emergencies.
-The ten Treaty Bodies are committees of independent experts that monitor implementation of the core international human rights treaties.
+The ten Treaty Bodies are committees of independent experts that monitor the implementation of the core international human rights treaties.

-The UNHRC established the Special Procedures, which are made up of UN Special Rapporteurs (i.e. independent experts or working groups) working on a variety of human rights thematic issues and country situations in order to assist the efforts of the UNHRC through regular reporting and advice.
-The Universal Periodic Review (UPR), under the auspices of the UNHRC, is a unique process which involves a review of the human rights records of all UN member states, providing the opportunity for each state to declare what actions they have taken to improve the human rights situations in their countries.
+The UNHRC established the Special Procedures, which are made up of UN Special Rapporteurs (i.e. independent experts or working groups) working on a variety of human rights thematic issues and country situations to assist the efforts of the UNHRC through regular reporting and advice.
+The Universal Periodic Review (UPR), under the auspices of the UNHRC, is a unique process that involves a review of the human rights records of all UN member states, providing the opportunity for each state to declare what actions they have taken to improve the human rights situations in their countries.
 UN Human Rights also serves as the secretariat to the UPR process.

 Digital issues are increasingly gaining in prominence in the work of UN Human Rights, the UNHRC, the Special Procedures, the UPR, and the Treaty Bodies.
-The range of topics covered is constantly growing, encompassing for example: Privacy and data protection-related questions; freedom of opinion and expression; freedom of peaceful assembly and association; racial discrimination; gender-related issues; the enjoyment of economic, social, and cultural rights; the rights of older persons; and the safety of journalists online.

 Digital policy issues